bitmagier/the-right-to-secure-software/The_right_to_secure_software.md

 ## Solution: Liable Vendors

+This paper proposes a balanced right for secure software – balanced because the negative consequence for the vendor/provider of a specific software product will be measured according to the negative impact of each actually happened remote hack of their software (theoretically if no insurance would cover).

+The user (respectively the service provider) has the following responsibilities:

+- being aware what software is in use
+- make sure each software is used in its environment, were it is designed to run
+- and most important: the software is kept up-to-date

 For all new issued software products, including all of it's updates, the vendor of that product (short: **vendor**) will be fully responsible for the harm caused by an actually conducted remotely exploited gap in the software he delivers with his product.
 The vendor will be liable only, when the software was **up-to-date**, no matter what the root cause of that software gap was (bug, mistake by design, oversight, gap in third party library, etc.)

-If a product falls under this vendor liability, that fact should be made visible to users and potential users.

-*The general idea was introduced 2003 by Bruce Schneier.*

 ### Up-to-dateness and outdated software

-Up-to-date means, that a provided automatic update mechanism and schedule from the vendor (respectively of his software supplier) was not blocked or massively delayed by the user recently, so that he was causing the outdated software state.
+Up-to-date means here, that a provided automatic update mechanism and schedule from the vendor (respectively of his software supplier) was not blocked or massively delayed by the user recently, so that he was causing the outdated software state.

-An outdated software state is measured by the time period beginning from the time of the availability of an automated update for the users device or service (respectively the affected software component).
+An outdated software state is measured by the time period beginning from the time of the availability of an automatic update for the users device or service (respectively the affected software component).
 Here we should consider enough time for the vendor to reach the user's device as well as the typical usage pattern, the expected uninterrupted usage of the device or service as well as the potential harm of a gap left open.

 We recommend to define it commonly per product class and severity level of fixed bugs.
-It should be reviewed and adjusted it on a yearly basis.
+It should be reviewed and adjusted on a yearly basis.
-According to common sense it should be typically something between 1 day and a month.
-Initially, before all categories are defined, a default time period of 2 weeks could be used instead.
+According to common sense it should be typically something between a day and a month.
+Initially, before all categories are defined, a default time period of two weeks could be used instead.

 ### Insurance

-Insurance companies might help to cover major parts of the risks for software / product vendors here.
+Insurance companies could help to cover major parts of the risks for software / product vendors here.

 ### How to deal with existing software when these rules would be active?